 ICAP will implement the PEPFAR-funded project in partnership with CDC under the leadership of health ministries and a stellar group of strategic partners.

 “This major new award builds on the notable achievements of the Population-based HIV Assessment (PHIA) project, which ICAP has been implementing in 14 countries for the past five years,” said Wafaa El-Sadr, MD, MPH, MPA, ICAP’s global director and principal investigator of the project.
 “The PHIA series of household surveys, which were also funded by PEPFAR and conducted in partnership with CDC and ministries of health, constitute the first multi-country population-level measurements of progress toward global epidemic control targets.
 With the new initiative, ICAP aims to continue and expand the effort to present an even more detailed picture of the epidemic at this critical moment.”

 To learn more about the PHIA project, watch this short video produced by ICAP.

 The new HIV survey project, which will begin this year and is expected to last six years, will have two areas of focus.
-Firstly, the project will support conducting general population surveys in a number of PEPFAR-priority countries mostly located in sub-Saharan Africa (a complete list of countries will be forthcoming).
+Firstly, the project will support conducting general population surveys in a number of PEPFAR-priority countries mostly located in sub-Saharan Africa.
+Upcoming surveys are planned in Eswatini, Lesotho, Malawi, Mozambique, Uganda, and Zimbabwe.
 These surveys will rapidly collect high-quality, actionable data—including incidence, prevalence, and viral load suppression—through household surveys of the general population.